Houston Mooring Accident Lawyer

 Mooring line accidents can lead to severe — or even fatal — injuries.
 When you or a family member is affected by a mooring line accident, you may have a claim for compensation under one or more maritime or Texas laws.

-When we handle your case, we start with a thorough investigation to identify potential causes of your injuries.
+When our maritime injury lawyers handle your case, we start with a thorough investigation to identify potential causes of your injuries.
 We move quickly to preserve important evidence and to identify the responsible parties.
 We build the strongest possible case to show why you deserve compensation, and will take your case to trial when that’s the best course of action.